OperationCode/operationcode_old_site/README.md

 Ruby on Rails is released under the [MIT License](http://opensource.org/licenses/MIT).

 ### Spread the Word
-Join the conversation on [Twitter](https://twitter.com/operation_code) and [sign up](http://operationcode.org/action) to add your name to the petition.
+Join the conversation on [Twitter](https://twitter.com/operation_code) and military/veterans can [sign](http://operationcode.org/action) the petition to tell Congress to expand the New GI Bill and sign up for our software mentor protégé program.

 ### Acknowledgments
 Thanks to [Chris Hough](https://twitter.com/chrishough) for leading the first charge.

-Special thanks to all the amazing Ruby developers who've provided enormous encouragement and advice, and, military / veterans and supporters who have signed up!
+Special thanks to all the amazing Ruby developers who've provided enormous encouragement and advice, and supporters who have signed up as an [Operation Code Ambassador](http://operationcode.us10.list-manage.com/subscribe?u=0ab8e2b2d6c6608926c4f17d6&id=b1e19ac77b)!

 Thank you.
 We couldn't have come this far without your feedback, comments, thoughts, advice and generous resource support.